fintechstudios/ververica-platform-k8s-operator/README.md

 To run the binary directly, after building run `./bin/manager`.

-Flags:
+**Flags:**
 * `--help` prints usage
-* `--ververica-platform-url=http://localhost:8081/api` the url, without trailing slash, for the Ververica Platform Service API
+* `--app-manager-api-url=http://localhost:8081/api` the url, without trailing slash, for the Ververica Platform's AppManager API
 * `--debug` debug mode for logging
 * `--enable-leader-election` to ensure only one manager is active with a multi-replica deployment
 * `--metrics-addr=:8080` address to bind metrics to
 * `--watch-namespace=all-namespaces` the namespace to watch resources on
+* `[--env-file]` the path to an environment (`.env`) file to be loaded

+For authorization with the AppManager's API, a token is needed.
+This needs to be provided in the environment on either a per-namespace or one-token-to-rule-them-all basis.

+**Environment:**
+* `VP_API_TOKEN_{NAMESPACE}` a token to use for resources in a specific Ververica Platform namespace, upper-cased
+* `VP_API_TOKEN` if no namespace-specific token can be found, this value will be used.

 ## Docker